Famous, Rich, and Successful People Who Were High School or College Dropouts

 Tia Leoni, actress.
 She dropped out of Sarah Lawrence College as a 20-year-old to model and act.

-James Leprino, billionaire, Leprino Foods.
-He joined family business at the age of 18 after graduating from high school.
-He turned the business into the world’s largest mozzarella producer.
+James Leprino, billionaire founder of Leprino Foods.
+He joined the family grocery business at the age of 18 after graduating from high school.
+After his family business was destroyed by competitors, he founded what is now the world’s largest mozzarella producer.

 Doris Lessing, novelist.
 At the age of 14, she chose to end her formal schooling.
 She then worked as a nanny, telephone operator, office worker, stenographer, and journalist.
 Her first novel was published when she was 31.
 She won the Nobel Prize for Literature in 2007.